Georgi-Kalkovski/Georgi-Kalkovski/README.md

 ### &nbsp; 👨🏻‍💻 &nbsp;About Me
 🎓 &nbsp;I have Bachelor's degree in English Philology.\
-💻 &nbsp;Currently studying for Full Stack .NET Developer at <a href="https://softuni.bg/" > SoftUni </a>a Software University.
+💻 &nbsp;Currently studying for Full Stack .NET Developer at <a href="https://softuni.bg/">SoftUni</a> a Software University.

 ### 🛠 &nbsp;Tech Stack